Corey Allan: 2023

 Allan played a total of 13 matches for the Sydney Roosters in the 2023 NRL season.
 Allan played in the clubs elimination finals loss against Melbourne which ended their season.
 In November, Allan was released by the club.

 On 12 December, Allan signed a one-year deal to join St. George Illawarra ahead of the 2024 NRL season.

 2024

 On 11 January, it was announced that Allan would miss the entire 2024 NRL season after suffering an ACL injury at training.

 2025

 In round 9 of the 2025 NRL season, Allan played his first game in the top grade for almost two years as St. George Illawarra lost 34-28 against the Wests Tigers.

 Allan played a total of 12 games for the club throughout the season as St. George Illawarra finished 15th on the table.
 Allan was one of twelve players released by the club at the end of their season.
+On 31 December 2025, Allan officially announced his retirement from professional rugby league.